project-everest/everparse/doc/3d-lang.rst

 .. warning::

-  3d does not enforce any alignment constraints, and does not introduce any implicit alignment padding.
+  By default, 3d does not enforce any alignment constraints, and does not introduce any implicit alignment padding.
 So, for instance, in the following data format description:

   .. literalinclude:: ColoredPoint.3d
       :language: 3d